this-is-joeking/portfolio/src/pages/projects/1-listen-up.md

 - Focus on open and frequent communication across teams via Slack, Zoom, Miro board, & Github Project Board

 ## Challenges
 In our original game architecture, we organized the application such that the front end would request all eight questions and sound URLs at the start of the game.
 In testing, we discovered this caused an unacceptable load time to start the game and posed a risk of reaching the Freesound API rate limit if multiple people started games simultaneously.
-To correct this based on my suggestion, we changed the structure so the front end would request one question/sound at a time, significantly reducing game load time and the likelihood of reaching our API rate limit of 60 requests per minute.
+Based on my suggestion, we corrected this by changing the structure so the front end would request one question/sound at a time, significantly reducing game load time and the likelihood of reaching our API rate limit of 60 requests per minute.